rose-lake/RoboRecruiter/README.md

 7. add some resumes
     - add some .txt files to your resume bank, and experience some data validation if you attempt to add a file without a .txt extension.
 8. play with the search function
-    - be sure to enter an impossible search, such as `asdf`, to see our meet our **cute mascot** redirecting you home.
+    - be sure to enter an impossible search, such as `asdf`, to meet our **cute mascot** redirecting you home.

 That's all, folks!